fenxu/azure-powershell-docs-prod/azure/AzureAD/v2/Get-AzureADAdministrativeUnitMember.md

 ```

 ## DESCRIPTION
-The **Get-AzureADAdministrativeUnitMember** cmdlet gets members of an Active Directory administrative unit.
+The **Get-AzureADAdministrativeUnitMember** cmdlet gets a member of an Active Directory administrative unit.

 ## PARAMETERS